botoaca/tfind/README.md

 |   ❌   | Incomplete       |

 ## Third-party Dependencies
-for some components, json parsing is required. for that, the [parson](https://github.com/kgabis/parson) has been used.
+for some components, json parsing is required. for that, the [parson](https://github.com/kgabis/parson) library has been used.

 ## Building
 to customize your tfind build, modify the given `build.sh` script